jklim01/advent_of_code_2021/README.md

             - Let `L` be the set of vertices scanned by a no more informed, admissible algorithm A using the same consistent `h` as A*.
 If it exists, the first vertex `v ∉ L` that A* scans must satisfy `(d+h)(v) = δ(s, t)` (otherwise A is inadmissible by the previous argument).
 Since the vertex `v'` that Corollary 1 states exists was not chosen, it means that `(d+h)(v') = δ(s, t)`.
 Thus, we can modify the tie-breaking rule to ensure `v` is not scanned.
 Repeating the procedure gives us an A* algorithm that doesn't scan any more vertices than A, and that there always exists such an A* algorithm which doesn't do worse than A when using the same consistent `h`.
             - Under the above premises, any A* algorithm satisfies `N(A*) ≤ N(A) + R(A*)`, where `N` is the number of scanned vertices and `R` is the number of critical ties (ie a pair of vertices `v, v': (d+h)(v) = (d+h)(v') = δ(s, t)`).
 This is because all non-critical tie vertices scanned by A* must be scanned by A for A to be admisible, and the only chance for A to have lower `N` is for A* to be "unlucky" in handling the critical ties.
 In most situations, `R` is not likely to be large as the critical ties likely only occur close to `t`, where `h` should be a pretty good estimator (by admissibility).

+    - It can shown that given admissible `h1` and `h2`, if `h1` dominates `h2` (i.e. `h2(v) ≤ h1(v), ∀ v ∈ V`), then A* using `h1` expands no more vertices than when using `h2`.

-    - It is not hard to see that A* with a consistent heuristic `h` is almost equivalent to Dijkstra using modified edge weights `w'(u, v) = w(u, v) - h(u) + h(v)`.
+    - It is not hard to see that A* with a consistent heuristic `h` is practically equivalent to Dijkstra using modified edge weights `w'(u, v) = w(u, v) - h(u) + h(v)`.
 Consistency guarantees non-negative edge weights, and the priority of all vertices in `Q` relative to each other is the same because all are just added by a constant `-h(s)`.
 Consequently, the shortest-cost path is also unchanged because the cost of all paths from `s` to `t` are just added by `h(t) - h(s) = -h(s)`.
-Thus, it can be seen that A* using a consistent `h` is optimal and complete, and the nice properties of consistency proven above are easily seen to be true.
+Thus, it can be seen that A* using a consistent `h` is optimal and complete, and the nice properties of consistency proven above are easily seen to be inherited from Dijkstra's algorithm.

+5. Bidirectional Heuristic Search:
+    - Assuming `hf` and `hb` are consistent, the stopping condition is: in a certain iteration, `max(priority(Qf) , priority(Qb)) ≥ μ`.
+        - Proof: WLOG, suppose that `priority(Qf) ≥ μ` caused the termination.
+By consistency, the `d+h` value of any popped vertex is at least the cost of the shortest path which is constrained to pass through that vertex.
+Combining this with the guarantee of consistency that the priority of `Qf` is nondecreasing, any later popped vertex in `Qf` cannot be part of a shorter path.
+Lastly, `Qb` cannot uncover any shorter path because any later found path would have also been uncovered by `Qf` after the stopping criteria, and it has been shown above that such a path cannot be shorter.

+    -  Of course, if the heuristics are consistent, implementing bidirectional A* by viewing it as bidirectional Dijkstra with modified edge weights will also work.
+However, we need the heuristics to also be balanced, ie the modified edge weights between two fixed vertices using `hf` and `hb` must be the same: `w(u, v) + hf(u) - hf(v) = w(u, v) + hb(v) - hb(u)`.
+Thus, the required condition is `(hf+hb)(v) = constant c`.
+        - Just implement A* on both sides, and pay extra attention to ensure that `df`, `db`, `hf`, `hb` have the correct interpretation.
+Then the termination condition is just: `priority(Qf) + priority(Qb) ≥ μ + c` (`c` is from above).

+    - ADD-BAA [3] attempts to make the stoppig condition be satisfied ealier by dynamically improving the heuristic.
+Let `hf` be consistent, `DIFF_f(v) = δ(v, t) - hf(v)`, and `MinDIFF_f = min (DIFF_f(v), v ∈ Sb)`.
+It can be shown given the optimal path P from `v` to `t`, `DIFF_f` is non-increasing as we move along the path; and that `Hf(v) = hf(v) + MinDiff_f, v ∉ Sb` is admissible (and consistent due to being no smaller than `hf`).
+Since this is a constant offset, the order between elements in the priority queues are unchanged, and we only need to apply this offset when evaluating the stopping condition.

+    - These are just the simpler implementations and it seems like there is still no clear answer on which are better in general.

-5. Tried `std::collections::BinaryHeap`, which is a max-heap but we can use a custom `Ord` implementation to change the ordering of elements.
+6. Tried `std::collections::BinaryHeap`, which is a max-heap but we can use a custom `Ord` implementation to change the ordering of elements.
     - when objects are wrapped with `std::cmp::Reverse`, their order during comparisons are reversed

-6. `wrapping_add`, `wrapping_sub` exists (also with signed versions)
+7. `wrapping_add`, `wrapping_sub` exists (also with signed versions)

-7. When using vectors instead of arrays to store a grid, we can flatten the grid to a 1D vector to ensure contiguous memory.
+8. When using vectors instead of arrays to store a grid, we can flatten the grid to a 1D vector to ensure contiguous memory.

+9. Use `then` on a boolean to map it to an Option.
+This was used in the `get_neighbours` function when doing bounds checking. (much better than just allowing overflow and underflow like in previous days)

+---

+# Day 16